How to Prevent Pipes from Freezing: Steps to Consider

 - If kitchen or bathroom pipes are located near exterior walls, leave the cabinet doors open and use a fan to circulate the warmer air around the pipes, states the Red Cross.

 - Consider installing a water leak alarm in areas where you might expect a problem, such as the basement.
-The alarm sounds when water is detected and can quickly alert you to a problem, states the IBHS.

 How to Check for Frozen Pipes (and Thaw Them)